 Cynthia Nixon says gun control, legalizing marijuana among reasons she's running for office

-After touching upon the Emmy-winning actress’ storied career, the conversation quickly turned to her run for office, as Williams asked, “Why take on politics?”
+After touching upon the Emmy-winning actress’ stories career, the conversation quickly turned to her run for office, as Williams asked, “Why take on politics?”

 “If we don’t like the direction our government is going in, we have to step up and get involved like never before,” Nixon said.
 “That’s what I’m doing.”